 Whey protein is animal protein.
 So, higher essential amino acids are present.
 It is preferred by bodybuilders as it helps in their gains.

 Pulse proteins are either soy or pea protein.
 It is prescribed for malnourished or geriatric patients.
 Obviously, they do not need muscle gains.
 They need healthy tissues, bones, and skin.

 Are you more than 100 kg?
 Even if you are, more than 100 g of proteins cannot be absorbed from the gut.
-All of the proteolytic enzymes get saturated and the villi are pretty slow in absorbing higher concentrations of protein.
+All of the proteolytic enzymes get saturated, and the villi are pretty slow in absorbing higher concentrations of protein.
 So why try?
-A healthy 20 grams per meal thrice daily is well and good.
-Provided you get the rest from pulses.
+However, there is no known safe limit for protein supplements.
+But studies suggest that healthy people can tolerate up to 3.3 grams of protein per kg or 1.5 grams of protein per pound of body weight from both food and supplements.
+And if you want to take protein supplements, then sticking to 1 to 2 servings per day is provided you get the rest from pulses or through other foods.

 So, yes or no to supplements?

 It is a no if you choose the untested, unreviewed, and unprescribed protein supplements.
 It is a yes if you are just supplementing your otherwise healthy diet with a trusted body-friendly protein powder.
 Protein supplements help people who struggle with a loss of appetite or for those who are recovering from surgery.
 These supplements should not be considered as magic bullets for nutrition.
 The biggest danger is that people think that taking more nutrition is better, so they end up taking excessive nutritional supplements.

 Choose wisely after a detailed consultation with an expert.
 Do not go after the colorful wrappers.